WouterEekhout/django-unused-media/README.md

 ```
 ./manage.py cleanup_unused_media
 ```
 By default command is running in interactive mode.
-List of files which are going to be removed will be displayed for confirmation.
+List of files which are going to be placed in quarantine will be displayed for confirmation.
 User have to confirm the action.

 ### Options